jschnurer/jellyfin-new-episode-report/README.md

 ```

 # Running
-Simply clone the entire repo and run `npm start` at its location.
+Simply clone the entire repo and run `npm start` (or `node .\index.js`) at its location.
 It will output its progress to the terminal and, when done, output the info to `./output.txt`.
 Any TV shows that were ended or canceled will be outputted to `./ignored-shows.json`.
 Additionally, the entire list of show Id/Names will be outputted to `./all-shows.json` for the user to view.

 Once completed, if the `local.settings.json` file has `spawnWhenFinished.enabled` == true, it will spawn a child process to the program specified in `spawnWhenFinished.program` and pass the `./output.txt` file in as a parameter.
 On Windows, you could set this to `C:\\Windows\\notepad.exe` to have it auto-open the outputted report.